openSUSE/Customize-IBus/README.md

 - Candidate Box Orientation
 - Candidate Box Animation
 - Right-click Candidate Box to Switch the Input Mode or Open the Tray Menu
+- Scroll on Candidate Box to Switch among Pages or Candidates
 - Fix Candidate Box to Not Follow the Caret and Set Fixed Position
 - Candidate Box Font
 - Input Mode Remember and Auto-switch by APP